Kaumakani, Hawaii

 Kaumakani (literally, "place in the wind" in the Hawaiian language) is a census-designated place (CDP) in Kauaʻi County, Hawaiʻi, United States.
 The population was 749 at the 2010 census, up from 607 at the 2000 census.

 History

 Kaumakani was officially known as "Makaweli" (which means "fearful features" in the Hawaiian language) for over forty years; Makaweli was an ancient land division (ahupuaʻa).

-In 1914, the Board on Geographic Names ruled that the community was to be named Makaweli, and only in 1956 did it name the community Kaumakani.
-It has its own post office, with the ZIP code of 96747.
+In 1914, the Board on Geographic Names ruled that the community was to be named Makaweli, and in 1956 officially renamed the community Kaumakani.
+Its post office is designated "Kaumakani" and uses the ZIP code 96747.
+The post office is only open in the mornings.

-In 2008, a small settlement to the west at 21°55′59″N 159°38′51″W known as Pakala Village was designated its own CDP, and has its own post office with code 96769.
+In 2008, a small settlement to the west at 21°55′59″N 159°38′51″W known as Pākalā Village was designated its own CDP.
+Pākalā Village has its own post office named "Makaweli" with ZIP code 96769, open only in afternoons.
 Makaweli Landing at Pākala was called "Robinson's Landing", since the family of Aubrey Robinson ran a private ferry to their island of Niʻihau.
-Pākala means "the sun shines" in Hawaiian.
+Pākalā means "the sun shines" in Hawaiian.